mozilla-services/autograph/docs/configuration.md

           - appkey2
 ```

-The configuration above allows [alice]{.title-ref} to request signatures
+The configuration above allows `alice` to request signatures from both
-from both [appkey1]{.title-ref} and [appkey2]{.title-ref}, while
-[bob]{.title-ref} is only allowed to request signatures from
+`appkey1` and `appkey2`, while `bob` is only allowed to request
-[appkey2]{.title-ref}.
+signatures from `appkey2`.

-Note that, when a user is allowed to sign with more than one signer, and
+Note that, when a user is allowed to sign with more than one signer,
-no specific signer key id is provided in the signing request, autograph
+and no specific signer key id is provided in the signing request,
-will use the first signer in the list.
-For example, if alice requests a
+autograph will use the first signer in the list.
+For example, if alice
-signature without providing a key id, the private key from
+requests a signature without providing a key id, the private key from
-[appkey1]{.title-ref} will be used to sign her request.
+`appkey1` will be used to sign her request.

-The optional key [hawktimestampvalidity]{.title-ref} maps to a string
+The optional key `hawktimestampvalidity` maps to a string
 [parsed as a time.Duration](https://golang.org/pkg/time/#ParseDuration)
 and allows for different HAWK timestamp skews than the default of 1
 minute.